WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 The first thing you need to know is that blocks have different options available depending on if you are using the block editor or the site editor.
 When you are working in the block editor, your blocks are already placed inside a container.
-In the site editor, you can choose to use a container like a group or template part block.
+In the site editor, you can choose to add a container like a group or template part block.

 If you place an image block in the canvas of the site editor, it will not have any alignment or width options, and it will be positioned to the left.